toffee-makes-things/CTR-eShop-Server/README.md

 # CTR-eShop-Server
 A server that will act as a replacement for the Nintendo eShop for 3DS Consoles.

-#### Please Note that this is a Proof Of Concept.
-This will not act as the NUS/Soap server any time soon.

 # Supported Servers

 ```